mui/material-ui/docs/data/joy/components/card/card.md

 ### Horizontal alignment

-Card contents are stacked in a column by default.
+Card contents are arranged in a column by default.
 For horizontal alignment, add the `row` prop to the Card.
 If present, the [Card Overflow](#expand-to-fill) component will adapt accordingly.